bloomberg/blazingmq/docs/docs/features/compression.md

 * *Reduced Storage Quota:* A compressed message will lead to reduced usage of disk as well as BlazingMQ domain quota.
 This means that applications will be able to store more messages with the same quota.
-In certain scenarios, it can also help the BlazingMQ backend, particularly in storage replication and synchronization.
+In certain scenarios, it can also help the BlazingMQ back-end, particularly in storage replication and synchronization.
 For *in-memory* queues, compressed messages will also help bring down the BlazingMQ broker's memory consumption.